 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

 The importance of adequate coaching of students is recognized.
-There is no organized mentors hip for students on bachelor level on the clinics.
-Regular training of mentors not existing.
-11 students are run bygoing to one mentor.

-The Council of the Faculty of medicine reintroduce mentorship in the academic 2011/12 year..
-It should be think about introducing mentorship in the future for all studies.
+There is organized mentors hip for students on bachelor level on the clinics.
+Regular training of mentors does not exist.
+It should be better to introduce mentorship in the future for all studies.

-Recommendations for improvement:

-No recommendations

 Indicator 4.7 Information, Consultation and Complaint System